stephanietam/321-Quest/README.md

 - View the current hunts you have and click on them to return the request.
 - View all the sent pictures in the gallery.

-Photos meant to be sent to others must be within the app folder in order for it to properly work.
+Photos meant to be sent to others must be saved within the app folder in order for it to properly work.